Warlocks are incredibly fun to play in World of Warcraft.

-Of course, the most important thing to consider with any spec (or class) in WoW is whether you enjoy playing it or not.
+The most important thing to consider with any spec (or class) in WoW is whether you enjoy playing it or not.
 It’s all well and good picking Affliction Warlock as your main but if you don’t like doing that particular rotation, you won’t enjoy the game.

-That being said, I’ve gone into each Warlock spec and picked out a recommendation for multiple styles of gameplay, to help you find one you enjoy.
-These suggestions come from my research and my own experiences as someone who specializes in ranged DPS.
+I’ve gone into each Warlock spec and picked out a recommendation for multiple styles of gameplay, to help you find one you enjoy.

 Best Warlock Specialization for Solo Leveling

-To start, the best Warlock spec to pick for solo leveling in Dragonflight is Affliction.
 While it’s certainly possible to level quickly and easily with Demonology or Destruction as your spec of choice, Affliction offers an immense amount of utility for leveling.

 If you haven’t played an Affliction Warlock before, most of their damage and utility revolves around DoT (damage over time) abilities.
-They have some other heavy hitting moves like Malefic Rupture that pair incredibly well with DoTs which make tackling elite mobs or groups of mobs for quests much easier.

 Affliction Warlocks also have some great moves that can heal you up during battles, which is always a nice thing to have while leveling alone.
 Phantom Singularity and Seized Vitality are two moves that I’d suggest getting for your Affliction Warlock talent tree.